 Decisions around the particular project, and even the type of project, should be grounded in a clear understanding of your city’s priorities.
 The process of identifying, evaluating, and ranking how your local government’s priorities connect to renewable energy motivations is varied.

 To better understand your city’s priorities, you will want to consult with key internal decision makers (i.e., the mayor, city council, commissioners, etc.) and community stakeholders.
 In particular, cities that are considering goals that will have a direct impact on community members (e.g., community-wide greenhouse gas (GHG) targets or renewable energy targets for low-income households), should work with community organizations to include impacted community members in the conversation.
-To spearhead this effort, city staff may consider forming an Environmental and Climate Justice Committee (ECJ); for more information on this topic, see NAACP’s Just Energy Policies and Practices Action Toolkit.
+For more information on this topic, see the Renewables Accelerator’s report Integrating Equity into City Clean Energy Initiatives: Considerations and Resources for Local Governments.
+To spearhead this effort, city staff may consider forming an Environmental and Climate Justice Committee (ECJ).
+For more information on this topic, see NAACP’s Just Energy Policies and Practices Action Toolkit.

 Deciding which stakeholders to engage requires some strategic thinking.
 Bringing in additional perspectives can provide a better understanding of your community’s needs.
 However, including more individuals can add additional complexity to the process without providing additional clarity.
 Cities should look to find the right balance between running inclusive and efficient processes based on their needs and goals.